-There are many aspects to your overall financial health.
 A credit card should add to your financial standing, not compromise it.
-If you already have a lot of debt, are struggling to pay your existing creditors on time or have a lower credit score, a new line of credit may not be a good idea right now.
+If you already have a lot of debt, are struggling to pay your existing creditors on time or have a low credit score, a new line of credit may not be a good idea right now.

 It may make sense to step back, assess how you’re managing your money and work to improve your finances as a whole.
-Once you get in a better place financially, a new credit card could enhance or support your financial goals—not hinder them.
+Once you get in a better place financially, a new credit card can enhance and support your financial goals, instead of hindering them.
 Plus, you’re more likely to be approved for a new credit card with a better credit score.

 The bottom line

-The best time to apply for a new credit card is the best time that works for you.
-We’ve all got financial aspirations and personal goals that could benefit from a great, feature-packed credit card.
+The best time to apply for a new credit card is when you’re financially ready to take it on.
+We’ve all got financial aspirations and personal goals that can benefit from the perks that the best credit cards offer.
 Assessing your specific needs will be the key to finding a card at the right time that works perfectly for you.